michaelrgarcia/assist-at-a-glance/README.md

    2. https://classglance.onrender.com/articulations/{academicYear}/{sendingId}/{receivingId}/{key}

-      Creates a list of courses from the given California Community College that transfer to the given UC / CSU institution.
+      Creates a list of courses from the given California Community College that transfer to the given UC / CSU institution and the course equivalent.
 Series of courses will be a feature relatively soon.

 </details>